Clownacy/clownaudio/README.md

 * SNES SPC

-clownaudio is a 'full stack' sound engine, meaning that it handles everything from decoding to playback - the user merely has to provide it with sound data to process.
+clownaudio is a 'full stack' sound engine, meaning that it handles everything from decoding to playback - the user just has to provide it with sound data to process.

-That said, clownaudio's internals are modular, meaning you can easily extract its mixer and use it as part of your own audio system if needed.
+That said, clownaudio's internals are modular, so you can easily extract its mixer and use it as part of your own audio system if needed.